carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   global order and involve no caching.
 Completion is reported to a wavefront in execution order.
 * The LDS memory has multiple request queues shared by the SIMDs of a WGP.
 Therefore, the LDS operations performed by different wavefronts of a work-group can be reordered relative to each other, which can result in reordering the visibility of vector memory operations with respect to LDS operations of other wavefronts in the same work-group.
 A ``s_waitcnt lgkmcnt(0)`` is required to ensure synchronization between LDS operations and vector memory operations between wavefronts of a work-group, but not between operations performed by the same wavefront.
 * The vector memory operations are performed as wavefront wide operations.
   Completion of load/store/sample operations are reported to a wavefront in execution order of other load/store/sample operations performed by that wavefront.
 * The vector memory operations access a vector L0 cache.
 There is a single L0 cache per CU.
 Each SIMD of a CU accesses the same L0 cache.
 Therefore, no special action is required for coherence between the lanes of a single wavefront.
 However, a ``BUFFER_GL0_INV`` is required for coherence between wavefronts executing in the same work-group as they may be executing on SIMDs of different CUs that access different L0s.
 A ``BUFFER_GL0_INV`` is also required for coherence between wavefronts executing in different work-groups as they may be executing on different WGPs.
 * The scalar memory operations access a scalar L0 cache shared by all wavefronts on a WGP.
 The scalar and vector L0 caches are not coherent.
 However, scalar operations are used in a restricted way so do not impact the memory model.
-See :ref:`amdgpu-amdhsa-memory-spaces`.
+See :ref:`amdgpu-address-spaces`.
 * The vector and scalar memory L0 caches use an L1 cache shared by all WGPs on the same SA.
 Therefore, no special action is required for coherence between the wavefronts of a single work-group.
 However, a ``BUFFER_GL1_INV`` is required for coherence between wavefronts executing in different work-groups as they may be executing on different SAs that access different L1s.
 * The L1 caches have independent quadrants to service disjoint ranges of virtual addresses.
 * Each L0 cache has a separate request queue per L1 quadrant.
 Therefore, the vector and scalar memory operations performed by different wavefronts, whether executing in the same or different work-groups (which may be executing on different CUs accessing different L0s), can be reordered relative to each other.
 A ``s_waitcnt vmcnt(0) & vscnt(0)`` is required to ensure synchronization between vector memory operations of different wavefronts.
 It ensures a previous vector memory operation has completed before executing a subsequent vector memory or LDS operation and so can be used to meet the requirements of acquire, release and sequential consistency.
 * The L1 caches use an L2 cache shared by all SAs on the same agent.
 * The L2 cache has independent channels to service disjoint ranges of virtual addresses.